OlegPahhomov/vaadin-spriningboot/README.md

 Open in favorite IDE and run Application.java main method.
 Or mvn clean install spring-boot:run

+Runs or port 8080 or config in application.properties

 I have some issues and things to do:
 * I am confused how to organize Vaadin classes, they tend to get big fast.
 Brings back memories of jsf 1.0.